 User database that will store statistics about each user, that can be used to both reward users for their efforts and to help select which items to queue up for each user.

 The existing VARS software back-end can serve well as a basis for data collection.
-It already can handle the multiple layers of annotations by multiple users that is anticipated for this project, and it has a proven usage history.
+It already can handle the multiple layers of annotations by multiple users that are anticipated for this project, and it has a proven usage history.
 Leveraging the VARS back-end has several other benefits.
-The knowledge base can be used without modification and the "expert" VARS annotations can be directly loaded into the citizen science database for comparisons and training.
+The Knowledgebase can be used without modification and the "expert" VARS annotations can be directly loaded into the citizen science database for comparisons and training.
 Would even allow citizen science annotations back into the main VARS database, even if that feature is never actually used.

 For back-end data management, DIRAC will also leverage the AVED metadata model that, at its core, defines an "Event" that has descriptive information about that event, e.g. "Bounding Box", "Size", "Saliency", "PredictedClassName", "ClassName", etc. In video, these "Events" can persist over many frames, and in still frames, they do not.
 Also, thanks to Brian Schlining, there is an AVED-VARS import Java module that can do the mapping of AVED data into VARS.